chunyen5927/GAELLE/README.md

-# From Whole to Parts: Integrating Global Context and Local Attention for Self-Supervised Multi-Label Classification
+# Self-Supervised Multi-Label Classification with Global Context and Local Attention

-This repo provides a PyTorch implementation and pretrained models for [GOLANG](https://etds.lib.ntnu.edu.tw/thesis/detail/4872aea7b7f5bb72952ea67492c9b340/) 📚
+Welcome to the repository for our paper titled **Self-Supervised Multi-Label Classification with Global Context and Local Attention** accepted at the **ACM International Conference on Multimedia Retrieval (ICMR) 2024**.
+This repo provides a PyTorch implementation and pretrained models for [GAELLE](https://dl.acm.org/doi/10.1145/3652583.3658026) 📚

 <div align="center">
   <img width="100%" alt="golang architecture" src="golang_architecture.png">